Adult degree handbook

 Tuition payment plans

 There are several payment plans available for students.
 They are described below.
-Payments may be made by cash, check, Visa, Mastercard or Discover.
+Payments may be made by cash, check, Visa, Mastercard or Discover with a 3% transaction fee charged to the payer.
 If paying by check, checks should be made payable to Bluffton University.

 Full Payment Plan.
 Full payment at the orientation meeting will be given a 5% discount on tuition.
 The advance registration deposit will be applied to total fees.

-Business Reimbursement Plan.
-This plan allows the student to defer payment of tuition and fees that are reimbursable by an employer.
-To qualify, the student must provide a copy of the employer's reimbursement policy and verification that the student is eligible.
+Deferred payment plan.
+This plan allows the student to defer payment of tuition and fees that are reimbursable by an employer or an approved third party.
+To qualify, the student must provide a copy of the employer's reimbursement policy or third party reimbursement contract, and verification that the student is eligible.
 There is a $25 per semester participation fee.
 Those fees that are not reimbursable by the employer, must be paid using one of the two payment plans listed below.

 Semester Plan.
 The student's costs are divided into three installments.
 The first payment is due at the orientation meeting.
 The other three payments are due at or before the first session of the second, third and fourth semesters.